Vranov (Benešov District): Administrative division

+Etymology

+The name is derived from the Czech surname Vraný or Vrána, meaning "Vraný's/Vrána's property".

 Geography

 Vranov is located about 10 km northeast of Benešov and 27 km southeast of Prague.
 It lies in the Benešov Uplands.
 The highest point is the hill Meduná at 500 m above sea level.
-There is a system of ponds supplied by the Drhlavský Brook.
+In the municipality is a system of fishponds supplied by the brook Drhlavský potok.

 History

 The first written mention of Vranov is from 1352, when it was a parish village.

+Demographics

 Transport

 The D1 motorway from Prague to Brno passes through the northeastern part of the municipality.

 Sights

-The landmark of Vranov is the Church of Saint Wenceslaus.
+The main landmark of Vranov is the Church of Saint Wenceslaus.
 The most valuable part is the sacristy with an apse, which was preserved from the original pre-Romanesque church from the 11th century.
 The church was rebuilt in the Baroque style in the 18th century, when the tower added.
-Neobaroque modifications were made in 1905.
+Neo-Baroque modifications were made in 1905.